Even though we’re already simple enough and you’re surely smart enough, here’s a real basic guide of Quire:

 There are easier ways for you to navigate and manage your tasks: keyboard shortcuts.

-Click on Keyboard Shortcuts under the Help icon in the upper-right of your screen, or simply press F1.
+Click on Keyboard Shortcuts under the Help icon in the bottom-right of your screen, or simply press F1 (Fn+F1 for Mac).

 A project is a hierarchical list of tasks.